github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-swift.rst

      class Node {
        /**
-        * Gets this node's underlying expression, if any.
+        * Gets the expression that corresponds to this node, if any.
         */
        Expr asExpr() { ... }

        /**
-        * Gets this data flow node's corresponding control flow node.
+        * Gets the control flow node that corresponds to this data flow node.
         */
        ControlFlowNode getCfgNode() { ... }